JonasComlita/RESMA/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Open-source platform for collectively understanding how TikTok's algorithm shapes feeds through crowdsourced data collection and community collaboration.
+> Open-source platform for collectively understanding how TikTok, YouTube, and other algorithms shape feeds through crowdsourced data collection and community collaboration.

 ## 🎯 Vision

 Social media algorithms are black boxes that shape what billions of people see daily.
 RESMA empowers users to:

-- **Capture** their TikTok feed data through a browser extension
+- **Capture** their TikTok and YouTube feed data through a browser extension
 - **Compare** their feeds with others to discover patterns
 - **Collaborate** in forums to understand algorithmic behavior
 - **Contribute** to open research on recommendation systems